protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

-A PoS is sound if a verifier interacting with a malicious prover who stores a fraction of the advice that has size  N' < N, and runs in at most $T$ steps during the execution phase, outputs accept with small probability (i.e., soundness error).
+A PoS is sound if a verifier interacting with a malicious prover who stores a fraction of the advice that has size  N' < N, and runs in at most T steps during the execution phase, outputs accept with small probability (i.e., the soundness error).

 *Keyless Proof of Space.* A PoS is said to be keyless if no secret key is needed by clients, a property useful in open systems where the